-Did you join your fellow female beer professionals for a day of collaboration and camaraderie on March 8th for our second annual worldwide International Women’s Collaboration Brew Day?
+Did you join your fellow female beer professionals for a day of collaboration and camaraderie on March 8th for our first annual worldwide International Women’s Collaboration Brew Day?
 If not, you can still help out with the fundraising for Pink Boots Society and many local charities around the world by buying pints of Unite Pale Ale and raising a glass with your fellow supporters and revelers.

 Pink Boots Society